Documentation · Reference

 - stool chart

-- CBC (serial Hb) coagulation profile type and screen LFT and RFT
+- CBC (serial Hb), coagulation profile, type and screen LFT & RFT

 - Endoscopy +/- Colonoscopy results (previous and current)